 How will you know if you are using the correct connections for your drainage?

-Near enough every property has a report which will help you to identify what kind of drainage system it uses.
+Near enough every property has a report which will help you to identify what kind of drainage pipe system it uses.
 However, it is not uncommon to not have this, in which case a plumber will be able to check your connections and ensure that they are safe and adequate.
 More often than not, your local water supplier will be able to tell you what kind of drainage system your property will be using based on your area, because they will have a good idea of what type of system was originally installed upon the house being built.
 The report may come back and say that you, in fact, already have a separate drain system in place, but we would still recommend getting the connections checked properly just for good measure!

 So what does it actually mean to have your drainage set up in a separate way?
 Well, essentially, the commonly used 68mm downpipe that is connected to your guttering system which is in place to collect the rainwater and run off water from the roof should send it’s water into a separate underground drainage bottle gully to the waterpipes which should have their own gully.
 With this in my mind, if two pipes are running down into the same grid, it is a clear indication that something is not right and that you may need to get your system looked at if you want to minimise the toxins being pushed into protected areas.